What is a Google Business Profile?

 4. It Offers Useful Information About Your Audience

-The Google Business Profile dashboard includes an ‘Insights’ section.
-Just as the name suggests, this offers you useful information about your audience’s behavior and your business performance in search.
+‘Insights’ in the Business Profile dashboard and ‘Performance’ in the ‘Promote’ section of the direct edit experience offers you useful information about your audience’s behavior and your business performance in search.

 This data can tell you whether users are looking specifically for your business name or finding you through other search terms.
 Insights also make it possible to keep tabs on what action consumers take after seeing your profile, such as requesting directions or making a call.

 The Business Profile dashboard is currently limited to six months’ worth of data.
 If you’d like to look further back, BrightLocal’s Google Business Profile audit tool offers access to 18 months’ worth of Insights data.

 What are the features of Google Business Profile?

 When you have claimed and verified your Google Business listing, you’ll have access to a whole host of features.
 Features include: